Natureshadow/haystack-redis/README.rst

 haystack-redis
 ~~~~~~~~~~~~~~

-A Whoosh storage engine using redis for persistance.
+A Whoosh storage engine using redis for persistence.
 A Haystack
 ``SearchBackend``  subclass is also provided.
 Normally the ``STORAGE`` key could
 just be set but Haystack 2.0.0beta is only aware of ``file`` and ``ram``
 backends.